Hoku

 Hoku Ho Clements (born June 10, 1981) is an American singer and actress.
-She is known for her 2000 hit single "Another Dumb Blonde" from the soundtrack and film Snow Day and the song "Perfect Day" from the soundtrack and film Legally Blonde.
+She is best known for her 2000 single "Another Dumb Blonde", from the soundtrack and film Snow Day, which peaked at number 27 on the Billboard Hot 100, as well as the single "Perfect Day", which appeared on the soundtrack of the hit comedy film Legally Blonde and was added to Contemporary hit radio in June 2001.

 Early life

-Hoku was born Hoku Christian Ho on June 10, 1981, on the island of Oahu, part of the Hawaiian Islands, the daughter of entertainer Don Ho and Patricia Swallie.
+Hoku was born Hoku Christian Ho on June 10, 1981, on the island of Oahu (the most populous of the Hawaiian Islands), the daughter of entertainer Don Ho and Patricia Swallie.
 Her given name, Hoku, is the Hawaiian word for star.
 Her father was hapa, of Native Hawaiian, Chinese, Portuguese, German, and Dutch descent.
 She has one full sibling, a younger sister named Kaimana, and eight half-siblings.
-For a time, Clements lived in an affluent Hawaiian neighborhood, Diamond Head, with Don, Patricia, Kaimana, Don's ex-girlfriend Elizabeth Guevara, and Don and Elizabeth's two daughters.
+For a time, Clements lived in the affluent Honolulu neighborhood Diamond Head, with Don, Patricia, Kaimana, Don's ex-girlfriend Elizabeth Guevara, and Don and Elizabeth's two daughters.

 Hoku frequently performed with her father, who taught her how to write songs, as a child.
 She was initially unaware of her father's fame, learning from people's reactions after realizing who her father was.
 "I thought everyone's parents had shows at night," she said.
 She graduated from La Pietra.